dsbowen/dsbowen.github.io/_posts/hemlock/2020-01-15-getting-started.md

 With the above software, you are ready to create, share, and deploy Hemlock projects.

 The software below is encouraged for debugging, file storage, and Redis testing.
-These are less essential.
+They are not essential.
 If you're eager to get started with Hemlock, you can come back to these if and when you need them.

 **Encouraged**
 1. *Google Chrome and Chromedriver*.
 Hemlock's custom debugging tool requires [Google Chrome](https://www.google.com/chrome/) and [Chromedriver](https://chromedriver.chromium.org/downloads) to run locally.